19hours/sg-statutes/Acts/Land Surveyors Act.md

 (4) The member presiding at any meeting of the Board shall have a deliberative vote and, in the case of an equality of votes, shall also have a casting vote.

-(5) Subject to the provisions of this Act, the Board may determine its own procedure.
+(5) Subject to the provisions of this Act and the Public Sector (Governance) Act 2018, the Board may determine its own procedure.

+[Act 5 of 2018 wef 01/04/2018]

 ### Common seal of Board